 Realizing the right to have a meaningful and loving relationship

-The "Significant Others" project has the capacity to bring about important social change with regard to the manner in which people with physical disabilities are related to in Israel.
+The "Significant Others" project has the capacity to bring about important changes in the way people with disabilities are viewed by the rest of society.

-The project offers a number of workshops throughout the year in cooperation with The Center for Independent Living and individual counselling with professionals in the field of sexuality and relationships.
+The project offers workshops throughout the year in cooperation with The Center for Independent Living as well as individual counseling with professionals in the field of sexuality and relationships.

 Understanding the various implications of being in a relationship

 Overcoming emotional barriers in order to initiate a relationship

 Improving interpersonal skills and relationship skills between partners

 Training regarding how to cope with pressure, anger, rejection and disagreements